Utah Deaf History and Culture

 Author's Note

-In the early 1990s, I had the wonderful opportunity to be a student at Ohlone College in Fremont, California.
-During that time, I embraced American Sign Language and immersed myself in Deaf Culture as both an oral and mainstream student.
-One of my most memorable experiences was with Ronald C. Burdett, the dean of the college's Deaf Program.
-He was always welcoming and friendly, which made my introduction to the vibrant and inclusive Deaf community truly special.
-The warmth and acceptance I felt from this community —a feeling of being truly included and valued —were incredibly meaningful to me, and I am deeply grateful for their kindness.
-Ronald C. Burdett deserves recognition for his outstanding work, and I can only imagine how proud his parents must be of all he has accomplished with Rainbow!
-Additionally, be sure to check out the video below; it's a great addition to this journey!
+In the early 1990s, I had the wonderful opportunity to attend Ohlone College in Fremont, California.
+During that period, I embraced American Sign Language and immersed myself in Deaf culture as both an oral and mainstream student.
+One of my most memorable experiences was with Ronald C. Burdett, affectionately known as "Ron," who was the dean of the college's Deaf Program.
+He was always welcoming and friendly, making my introduction to the vibrant and inclusive Deaf community truly special.
+Ron deserves recognition for his outstanding work, and I can only imagine how proud his parents, who have passed away, must be of all he has accomplished.

 Thank you, Ron!